NancokPS2/ChessLikeCSharp/Obsidian/Race/Aperion.md

   - race
 ---
 A race of beings that shine brightly, literally.
 [[Aperion]] have their own phonetics as they are incapable of making the same sounds most other humanoids can.
 Even if someone where to learn their language, reproducing it would be difficult.
-As such most of them learn common languages to better fit in.
+As such most of them learn common languages to better fit in, as difficult it is for them to reproduce it accurately.
 Despite their shine, they are very susceptible to sun-burns so they take extra care of covering themselves in clothes from top to bottom.

 ## Appearance